Cognitive Behavioural Therapist

 Child & Adult

-Emily holds an enhanced DBS check and is accredited with the British Association for Behavioural and Cognitive Psychotherapies (BAPCP).
-This means she has met stringent entry criteria and minimum training standards in cognitive behavioural therapy.
+Emily holds an enhanced DBS check and is fully accredited with the British Association for Behavioural and Cognitive Psychotherapies (BAPCP).
+This means she has met stringent entry criteria and minimum training standards in Cognitive Behavioural Therapy.

 Areas of Specialist Interest

 Emily offers face to face, telephone and Skype appointments for clients aged 12 through to adulthood.
-Emily is experienced in working with young people and adults who have mild to moderate difficulties with their mental health including depression and anxiety disorders such as OCD, health anxiety, social anxiety, phobias, panic, and PTSD.
+Emily is experienced in working with young people and adults who have mild to moderate difficulties with their mental health including depression and anxiety disorders such as generalised anxiety disorder, OCD, health anxiety, social anxiety, phobias, panic, low self esteem and PTSD.
 She has also worked within substance misuse settings with those experiencing problems with addiction.

-Emily believes that that trust and rapport is a vital part of building a solid base for therapy and a platform for change.
+Emily believes that trust and rapport are a vital part of building a solid base for therapy and a platform for change.
 She aims to cultivate an open, supportive and safe environment where client and therapist can explore and learn from experiences together.
 She incorporates elements of solution focussed therapy, motivational interviewing, and mindfulness based techniques alongside Cognitive Behavioural Therapy (CBT).